Results of Under-eye fillers

-Juvederm Volbella is our favorite filler for under eyes since it is the thinnest filler on the market and has the least water absorption.
+Juvederm Volbella is our favourite filler for under the eyes.
+It is the thinnest filler on the market and has the least water absorption.

 Sharp needles V.S. cannula

-Under-eye fillers may be applied using two alternative techniques: Some cosmetic injectors (nurses, pharmacists, and M.D.s) still prefer to utilize hypoderm sharp needles to deposit fillers in the tear trough region, whereas the majority of cosmetic injectors (nurses, pharmacists, and M.D.s) prefer to use a blunt cannula.
-Using a cannula has been demonstrated to reduce edema and bruises in several trials.
+Under-eye fillers may use two alternative techniques.
+Some cosmetic injectors (nurses, pharmacists, and M.D.s) still prefer to utilize hypoderm sharp needles to deposit fillers in the tear trough region, whereas most cosmetic injectors (nurses, pharmacists, and M.D.s) prefer to use a blunt cannula.
+Using a cannula reduces edema and bruises in several trials.